dsinn/advent-of-code/README.md

 To run a script, first place the input file into the appropriate year directory and name it `{two_digit_day_number}.txt` (_e.g._, `01.txt`).

 I only started participating in 2020, so previous years' puzzles were done much later.
-I like to learn a different language for each years' puzzles.
+I like to learn a different language for each year's puzzles.

 * [2021](https://adventofcode.com/2021): Python 3.10
 * [2020](https://adventofcode.com/2020): Ruby 2.7